wazuh/wazuh-documentation/source/installation.rst

 **Configure Wazuh App**

 Access Kibana interface via browser.
-On the left menu, click on Wazuh icon.
-Then you will be asked to fill API configuration, "Wazuh API: Managers list", click on "Add new manager".
+On the left menu, click on Wazuh icon (refresh browser if you can't find it).

+Once in Wazuh interface, you will be asked to fill API configuration, "Wazuh API: Managers list", click on "Add new manager".

 - API URL: Your API IP adress, usually Wazuh manager IP Address.
 - API USER: Default: "foo"